feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 Such cultural revivalism may be explained by the sociocultural conditions of the Batavian Chinese community.
 Kwee Tek Hoay, a peranakan writer, points out the disintegration of the Chinese tradition among the peranakan, showing how distant they were becoming from the real Chinese identity.
 According to Kwee, the peranakan upbringing contained so many indigenous elements from their native maternal side that their Chineseness eventually became obscure.8

-Another writer, Hoay Tjiong - pseudonym of Ang Jan Goan, the editor of Sin Po newspaper - notes the conflicts among the Chinese triads in the last decade of the nineteenth century as one of the influential factors in the awakening of Chinese cultural revivalism, through the founding of the THHK.2 I have not yet come across a study of Chinese secret societies in Java,!0 but | assume there was little peranakan
+Another writer, Hoay Tjiong - pseudonym of Ang Jan Goan, the editor of Sin Po newspaper - notes the conflicts among the Chinese triads in the last decade of the nineteenth century as one of the influential factors in the awakening of Chinese cultural revivalism, through the founding of the THHK.2 I have not yet come across a study of Chinese secret societies in Java,!0 but I assume there was little peranakan